-Sometimes static ads just aren’t enough.
-Sometimes you need a new kind of hero.
+Sometimes simple ads just aren’t enough.
+Sometimes you need to say more.

-Nexd Campaign Manager has always been all about giving you the options you need in order to put together an ad campaign that no-one expects, something that can catch your hoped-for audience by surprise and turn then into customers.
+Nexd has always given you the options you need to create an ad campaign that no one expects, one that can delight your audience and turn them into customers.
 That’s why we keep adding new ways to engage and amaze people.

 What does this mean in practice?

-It’s non-intrusive, in the sense that it doesn’t overpower or interrupt the content people came to that webpage for.
-You might say in response, “that means it’s not having an impact”, but actually the effect of the ad is a lot more positive if you give the audience the chance to come to it, and if it is not seen as an inconvenience.
+It’s non-intrusive, in the sense that it doesn’t overpower or interrupt the website content.
+If you worry that means it’s not having an impact, the effect is quite the opposite.
+This Expandable ad gives your audience the chance to come to you and listen to your message, so it’s not seen as an inconvenience.

-The upside of this approach is that the user, if they press on the image, is rewarded by a beautiful-looking full-screen ad for the product in question.
-The whole effect could have been so much worse if, for example, the ad had gone full-screen automatically.
-This more subtle delivery of the message means a better chance of a conversion.
+The upside of this approach is that the user if they press on the image, they’re rewarded by a beautiful fullscreen ad showcasing the products.
+Now picture this Carousel going fullscreen automatically, and how disruptive and potentially annoying that could be.
+The subtle delivery of the message means a better chance of a conversion.

-With this ad, anyone who is interested enough to explore the street scene is then invited to find out more.
-A second press on the ad will take them right through to the Eurostar website to book rail tickets to see the attraction for themselves.
-It’s a great call-to-action because it whets the appetite before giving people a chance to do something about it.
+Here we have a slightly different use of the collapsible format.
+The size of the ad remains the same after the transition to the second state, but what makes this clever is how the “street view” layout of the first creative shows a panorama of the Harry Potter attraction, and becomes a video about the attraction when touched.
+Anyone who is interested enough to explore the street scene is then invited to find out more.
+A second press on the ad (or clicking the CTA) will take them right to the Eurostar website to book rail tickets to see the attraction for themselves.
+It’s a great call-to-action because it gets people excited before giving them a chance to do something about it.

 Why not try expandable ads today?